 - Dr. Efi Spentzou - feminist receptions of the Classical, with a particular focus on literary theorists and philosophies of the self, and the modern European poetical traditions.

-Affiliates of the Centre include:
+Affiliates of the Centre for the Reception of Greece and Rome

 - Prof. Robert Eaglestone - contemporary literature; contemporary European philosophy, with an interest in the use of classical philosophy by twentieth and twenty-first century thought.